rlucente-se-jboss/simple-cluster-demo/README.md

     ./install.sh

-make sure that demo.conf contains the correct settings and that the binaries are available in the "dist" directory.
-The README.md file in that directory lists what files are needed.
+make sure that `demo.conf` contains the correct settings and that the binaries are available in the `dist` directory.
+The `README.md` file in that directory lists what files are needed.

 ## Install a base EAP environment